Tony Evers' commission designs political maps that would improve Democratic margins but retain GOP majorities

 Under the new versions of maps drawn up by Evers' redistricting commission, Republicans would still retain control of the Senate and Assembly, but with smaller margins.

-The three versions of Assembly maps would give Republicans a majority of 55, 56, or 58 of 99 members, respectively, if voters cast ballots according to the 2018 governor's race, a razor-thin contest when Evers, a Democrat, defeated Walker with 50.56% of the vote compared to Walker's 49.44%.
+The three versions of Assembly maps would give Republicans a majority of 55, 56, or 58 of 99 members, respectively, if voters cast ballots according to the 2018 governor's race, a razor-thin contest in which Evers, a Democrat, defeated Walker with 50.56% of the vote compared with Walker's 49.44%.

-If voters in Assembly races cast ballots identical to those in a Democratic landslide (a rare occurrence), such as the 2018 U.S. Senate race where U.S. Sen. Tammy Baldwin, D-Madison, defeated GOP challenger Leah Vukmir, 55% to 45%, Democrats would control 57-60% of Assembly seats.
+If voters in Assembly races cast ballots identical to those in a Democratic landslide (a rare occurrence), such as the 2018 U.S. Senate race in which U.S. Sen. Tammy Baldwin, D-Madison, defeated GOP challenger Leah Vukmir, 55% to 45%, Democrats would control 57% to 60% of Assembly seats.

 If compared to a selection of 14 major elections over the past decade, Republicans would still command significant majorities under the proposed maps.
 According to data provided by the commission, Republicans won 49.6% of the vote over the past 14 major elections.
 The commission's proposed plans, on the other hand, would give Republicans anywhere from 54% to 55% of the total combined seats of the past major 14 elections.
 The current Assembly maps have given Republicans 60% of those total seats.